-In Canada, provincial legislation and regulations closely control all aspects of operation and funding of LTC homes, government-funded supportive living homes, and publicly funded home health care services, including the fee structure, subsidies, the adequacy of physical homes, standards of care and accommodation, equipment and personnel.
+In Canada, provincial legislation and regulations closely control all aspects of the operation and funding of LTC homes, government-funded supportive living homes, and publicly funded home health care services, including the fee structure, subsidies, the adequacy of physical homes, standards of care and accommodation, equipment and personnel.
 A substantial portion of the fees paid to providers of these services are funded by provincial programs, with a significantly smaller portion to be paid by residents or clients.
 No individual is refused access to long-term care due to an inability to pay, as a government subsidy for basic accommodation, generally based on an income test, is available for LTC residents who are unable to afford the resident co-payment.
 Each province has a different system for managing the services provided.
 In some provinces, the government has delegated responsibility for the funding and administration of health care programs, such as long-term care and home health care, to regional health authorities.
 As a result, there can be significant variability in the regulations governing the provision of and reimbursement for care from location to location.
-In response to COVID-19, provincial governments issued various orders, directives and guidance specific to the senior housing sector.
-Such measures include establishing operational standards, outbreak standards and infection prevention and control protocols applicable to LTC homes and retirement communities.
-In addition, the Federal Government and the provincial governments where we operate have all implemented various temporary programs and financial assistance to address the increased costs and other challenges presented by COVID-19 (see "Significant Events - Impact of COVID-19 Pandemic" in the Company's MD&A for the year ended December 31, 2020).
-The Company is unable to predict whether governments will adopt changes in their funding or regulatory programs, including as a result of COVID-19, and if adopted and implemented, the impact, if any, such changes will have on the Company's business, results of operations and financial condition.
+In response to COVID-19, provincial governments issued various orders, directives and guidance specific to LTC homes, including establishing operational standards, outbreak standards and infection prevention and control protocols.
+In addition, the Federal Government and the provincial governments where we operate have all implemented various temporary programs and financial assistance to address the increased costs and other challenges presented by COVID-19 (see "Significant Developments - COVID-19 Related Expenses and Funding" in the Company's MD&A for the year ended December 31, 2021).